 Total HOOP = total home office overhead payment

 g.
 Subsistence and Travel Allowance.
-The Department will pay costs for subsistence and travel allowances for labor that must remain on the Project during the delays, when such payments are required by the collective bargaining agreement or other employment contracts applicable to the classes of labor employed on the project.
+The LPA will pay costs for subsistence and travel allowances for labor that must remain on the Project during the delays, when such payments are required by the collective bargaining agreement or other employment contracts applicable to the classes of labor employed on the project.
 Overnight lodging will be reimbursed if the person is at a location greater than forty-five miles from their residence up to a maximum of $106 per day.
-Meals and incidental expenses will reimbursed up to a maximum of $56 per day.
-The Department will not pay a percent markup on these costs.
+Meals and incidental expenses will be reimbursed up to a maximum of $56 per day.
+The LPA will not pay a percent markup on these costs.

 E. Changes in Materials.
 Changes in material specifications that result in increased cost to the Contractor are compensated by lump sum adjustment to the reference number.
 The allowed compensation is equal to the invoice supported material cost increase plus 15 percent markup for profit and overhead.